 This book takes the reader around the world to see how Ramadan is celebrated.
 There is a lot of information shared in this book, more so than typical Ramadan books.
 My kids loved learning about the unique traditions.
 The story is inclusive and thoughtfully written, sharing traditions from North America, South America, Europe, Asia, Africa and Australia.

 This is a great book for teaching children the tenets of Ramadan: concentrating on faith, reading the Quran, prayer, fasting, and diversity of people.
 The illustrations are vibrant and inviting.
 Though there was one inaccuracy that shows suhoor ending at sunrise, instead of dawn.
 The characters seem to be set in the Middle East or a majority Muslim nation.

 I remember Ramadan 2017 when everyone gifted this book to the children in their lives.
 Since then it has made its way into many kindergarten classroom presentations.
-This book teaches children the cultural elements of Ramadan, the big feasts, distracting yourself when fasting, but it doesn’t go in-depth into the religious elements of Ramadan, such as reading the Quran.
+This book teaches children the cultural elements of Ramadan, the big feasts, and distracting yourself when fasting, but it doesn’t go in-depth into the religious elements of Ramadan, such as reading the Quran.
 I wish it addressed the why, not just the what.